-Here we are giving a list of Best Ubuntu Linux lightweight web browsers that allowed you help to choose the fastest and lightest one.
+Here we are giving a list of the Best Ubuntu Linux lightweight web browsers that allowed you help to choose the fastest and lightest one.

-Trivia: These browsers are available not only for Ubuntu but also for other Linux operating systems such as Linux Mint, Debian, CentOS, PuppyLinux, Fedora and more… (Subject to availability by developers).
+Trivia: These browsers are available not only for Ubuntu but also for other Linux operating systems such as Linux Mint, Debian, CentOS, PuppyLinux, Fedora, and more… (Subject to availability by developers).

-10 Lightweight browsers for Linux/Windows/MacOS
+10 Lightweight browsers for Linux/Windows/macOS

 Midori browser lightweight Linux browser

-The best part of this lightweight browser is it doesn’t consume RAM like Chrome and that’s why it can use easily on low configuration machines.
+The best part of this lightweight browser is it doesn’t consume RAM like Chrome and that’s why it can use easily on low-configuration machines.